Fried Calamari Recipe – Pan-fried Squid Rings

 Defrost and clean squid

-• Using a knife cut squid into 1 cm wide slices so that you will get rings similar to the ones on the photo.
+• Using a knife cut squid into 1 cm wide slices so that you will get rings similar to the ones in the photo.
 Leave them aside on the paper towels, to get rid of all the excess liquid.

 Cut squad into slices